goyounes/BACKEND-DB/README.md

 5000 stands for the port where the API is listening on.
 - run the command "node .\server.js" from the root of the directory

+now open the page "localhost:3000" to acces the website to interact with the api use "localhost:5000/api/v1/...."